lucia-auth/lucia/documentation/docs/02_getting-started/index.md

 `auth.authenticateUser` authenticates a user using an identifier and (if necessary) a password.

-The first parameter is the auth id and the second parameter is the identifier.
-The third parameter is the password (if used for that auth id).
+The first parameter is the auth method and the second parameter is the identifier.
+The third parameter is the password (if used for that auth method).

 ```js
 import { auth } from "$lib/lucia";